sanjaikumarv/interview-preparation-docs/Node-js.md

 ## Clustering in Node.js

-* Use `cluster` module to create worker processes.
+* Clustering is a built-in Node.js module used to utilize all CPU cores by creating multiple child instances of the same app, running on the same port, for load balancing.
 * Each worker runs on a different CPU core.
 * Enhances concurrency in multi-core environments.